-Hiking in Curu National Park: 2 half day hikes, $50
+- Hiking in Curu National Park: 1 half day hike, $25

 Take your sensory awareness developed in the studio into the natural wonders of Costa Rica.
 This beautiful preserved land features mangrove swamps, mango groves, and old growth jungle.

-How do I get to Mar y Sol/Playa Tambor?
+How do I get to Blue Zone Retreat/Playa Tambor?

-There are many ways to get to Mar y Sol in Playa Tambor, but the easiest way is to fly into the small airport in Tambor where we can pick you up on Monday.
+There are many ways to get to Blue Zone Retreat/Playa Tambor, but the easiest way is to fly into the small airport in Tambor where we can pick you up on Monday.
 Direct flights are likely available to Liberia and San Jose, where you can get on the smaller flight to Tambor.
 Alternatively, you could also fly to Liberia or San Jose, and take a shuttle bus to Tambor.
-Once in Tambor, we will pick you up and bring you to Mar y Sol.
+Once in Tambor, we will pick you up and bring you to the Blue Zone Retreat.